zakirullin/cognitive-load/README.md

 > Jumping between such shallow components is also mentally exhausting, [linear thinking](https://blog.separateconcerns.com/2023-09-11-linear-code.html) is more natural to us humans.

-We make changes to our systems to satisfy our users and stackeholders.
+We make changes to our systems to satisfy our users and stakeholders.
 We are responsible to them.

 > A module should be responsible to one, and only one, user or stackeholder.
 > **Uncle Bob**